google-research/falken/environments/cpp/hello_falken/README.md

  * The goal is to steer the blue triangle ship into the red diamond goal, using WASD or arrow keys to control the steering and throttle of the ship.
- * After successfully getting to the goal a few times, press the spacebar to have Falken take over and automatically steer the ship to the goal.
+ * After successfully getting to the goal a few times, press the space bar to have Falken take over and automatically steer the ship to the goal.
- * If Falken runs into trouble, you can press spacebar to take control, correct the problem, and then press spacebar again to return control to Falken.
+ * If Falken runs into trouble, you can press space bar to take control, correct the problem, and then press space bar again to return control to Falken.
    Falken will learn from these “corrections” which you should see in ~30 seconds.
  * Press R to reset the board.